easierdata/gedi_tutorials/README.md

-# Tutorials on GEDI Science Data Products
+# Tutorials on GEDI Science Data Products from the DWeb

 **Author:** ORNL DAAC & EASIER Data
 **Date:** August 26, 2021
 **Updated on:** October 1, 2024
-**Contact for the ORNL DAAC:** uso@daac.ornl.gov
+**Contact for the ORNL DAAC:** [uso@daac.ornl.gov](uso@daac.ornl.gov)
-**Contact for EASIER Data:** toshan@umd.edu
+**Contact for EASIER Data:** [toshan@umd.edu](toshan@umd.edu)
 **Keywords:** lidar, GEDI, AGBD, aboveground biomass, IPFS, Filecoin

 ## Overview

-These tutorials demonstrate how to discover, access, and use [GEDI science data products](https://daac.ornl.gov/gedi) from decentralized sources such as [IPFS](https://docs.ipfs.tech/concepts/what-is-ipfs/).
+The [EASIER Data Initiative](https://easierdata.org/) is exploring the use of decentralized web technologies such as [IPFS](https://docs.ipfs.tech/concepts/what-is-ipfs/) and [Filecoin](https://docs.filecoin.io/basics/what-is-filecoin) to store and distribute Earth science data.
+These tutorials demonstrate how to discover, access, and use [GEDI science data products](https://daac.ornl.gov/gedi) from decentralized sources using the [DWeb](https://dweb-primer.ipfs.io/).
 The GEDI collection is maintained and archived at the ORNL DAAC.
 GEDI L3, L4A, and L4B data products are available from decentralized and centralized sources, as noted in [various data tools and services](services.md).

 ## Getting Started: Clone repo and deploy poetry project